ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 - Cache is served some time after the TTL expired.
 - When the back-end server does not respond.

-This has several benefits for high traffic installations to reduce load to the back-end.
+This has several benefits for high traffic installations to reduce load to the back end.
-Instead of creating several concurrent requests for the same page to the back-end, the following happens when a page has been soft purged:
+Instead of creating several concurrent requests for the same page to the back end, the following happens when a page has been soft purged:

-- Next request hitting the cache will trigger an asynchronous lookup to a back-end.
+- Next request hitting the cache triggers an asynchronous lookup to the back end.
 - If cache is still within grace period, first and subsequent requests for the content are served from cache, and do not wait for the asynchronous lookup to finish.
 - The back-end lookup finishes and refreshes the cache so any subsequent requests get a fresh cache.